-The Rule of Necessity is not a law written and passed by the Legislature.
-Rather, the Rule of Necessity was developed by judges who applied it in their court decisions.
-The Rule of Necessity may only be used as a last resort.
-We strongly suggest that the rule be used only upon prior written advice from town or city counsel since improper use of the rule could result in a violation of the conflict of interest law.
+The rule of necessity is not a law written and passed by the Legislature.
+Rather, the rule of necessity was developed by judges who applied it in their court decisions.
+The rule of necessity may only be used as a last resort.
+The rule should be used only upon prior written advice from town or city counsel because improper use of the rule could result in a violation of the conflict of interest law.

-1. The Rule of Necessity may only be used when an elected board is legally required to act on a matter and it lacks enough members to take valid official action solely due to board members being disqualified by conflicts of interest from participating in the matter.
+1. When used by an elected board member, the rule of necessity may be used only when an elected board is legally required to act on a matter and it lacks enough members to take valid official action solely due to board members being disqualified by conflicts of interest from participating in the matter.

-Example: A five member elected board has a meeting and all members are present.
-Three of the five members have conflicts in a matter before the board.
+Example: A five-member elected board has a meeting and all members are present.
+Three of the five members have conflicts in a matter before the board in which the board is legally required to act.
 Three members are the quorum necessary for a decision.
-The two members without conflicts do not make a quorum.
+The two members without conflicts do not constitute a quorum.
 The board cannot act.
-The Rule of Necessity will permit all members to participate in that matter.
+The rule of necessity will permit all members to participate in that matter.

-If one or more members of an elected board have 'appearances' of conflicts of interest that can be dispelled by making a written disclosure, the Rule of Necessity may not be invoked.
-Section 23(b)(3) of the conflict law prohibits a public official from acting in a manner which would cause a reasonable person, having knowledge of the relevant circumstances, to conclude that the public official is likely to act or fail to act as a result of kinship, rank or position.
+If one or more members of an elected board have ”appearances” of conflicts of interest that can be dispelled by making a written disclosure, the rule of necessity may not be invoked.
+Section 23(b)(3) of the conflict of interest law prohibits a public official from acting in a manner which would cause a reasonable person, having knowledge of the relevant circumstances, to conclude that the public official is likely to act or fail to act as a result of kinship, rank or position.
 It shall be unreasonable to so conclude if such officer or employee has disclosed in writing to his or her appointing authority or, if no appointing authority exists, discloses in a manner which is public in nature, the facts which would otherwise lead to such a conclusion.

-Example: One member of a three member elected board has a daughter who is a candidate for a police officer position.
+Example: One member of a three-member elected board has a daughter who is a candidate for a police officer position.
+That board member cannot participate in the board’s hiring decision because his daughter is an immediate family member and she has a financial interest in the matter.
 A second member has a niece who is a candidate for the same position.
-This member can make a disclosure to dispel the appearance of a conflict of interest and may then participate in the matter.
-Thus, the three member board has a quorum and is able to act and the Rule of Necessity may not be invoked.
+Because a niece is not “immediate family,” the second member can make a disclosure about his niece to dispel the appearance of a conflict of interest and may then participate in the matter.
+Thus, the three-member board has a quorum and is able to act and the rule of necessity may not be invoked.

-Example: Two members of a three member elected board have conflicts of interest that prohibit them from participating in a matter involving property owned by a private school for which they serve as trustees.
+Example: Two members of a three-member elected board have conflicts of interest that prohibit them from participating in a matter involving property owned by a private school for which they serve as trustees.
 No other board exists which can act on the matter before the board.
-One of the board members with a conflict should invoke the Rule of Necessity and direct that it be included in the minutes.
+After consulting with town counsel, one of the board members with a conflict should invoke the rule of necessity and direct that it be included in the minutes.
 Both of the board members who had been prohibited from participating may then do so.
-Prior to such participation, however, they must disclose the fact that they serve as trustees and may then participate in the matter.
+Prior to such participation, however, each must disclose the fact that they serve as trustees and may then participate in the matter.